Entertainment!: Use in other media

-"Natural's Not in It" was used during the title sequence of the 2006 film Marie Antoinette.
-In 2010, Microsoft used the same song in sports-focused advertisements for the Kinect, its motion-based control system for the Xbox 360 video game system.
+"Natural's Not in It" plays over the title sequence of the 2006 film Marie Antoinette.
+In 2010, Microsoft used it in advertisements for the Kinect.

-"Anthrax" was used in the 2004 remake of The Manchurian Candidate and in the 1986 film Dogs in Space, which featured Michael Hutchence in the lead role.
-Hutchence cited Gang of Four as a major influence on his band, INXS.
+"Love Like Anthrax" was used in the 2004 remake of The Manchurian Candidate and in the 1986 film Dogs in Space, which featured Michael Hutchence in the lead role; Hutchence cited Gang of Four as a major influence on his band INXS.
+In 2016, Frank Ocean would sample the song on "Futura Free" from the album Blonde.

-In 2014, Kevin J. H. Dettmar's monograph on the album was published as part of Bloomsbury's 33⅓ series on classic albums.
+In 2014, Kevin J. H. Dettmar wrote a monograph on the album for Bloomsbury's 33⅓ series.